Huang Yaoshi: Fictional character biography

-The Legend of the Condor Heroes

-Huang Yaoshi makes his first appearance in the middle of the novel when he is searching for Huang Rong, who has run away from home after a quarrel with her father.
+Huang Yaoshi makes his first appearance when he is searching for Huang Rong, who has left home after a quarrel with her father.
 He meets Guo Jing, whom his daughter is romantically attracted to, and learns about the fates of his six apprentices.
 Chen Xuanfeng had been killed by Guo Jing; Mei Chaofeng has been blinded but still retains her fighting prowess; Qu Lingfeng and Wu Mianfeng are dead; Feng Mofeng is missing; and Lu Chengfeng, now a cripple, has settled in a manor on Lake Tai.
-He later accepts Qu Lingfeng's daughter Shagu and Lu Chengfeng's son Lu Guanying as his grand-apprentices.
+Huang Yaoshi takes Qu Lingfeng's daughter Shagu and Lu Chengfeng's son Lu Guanying as his grand-apprentices.

 As the story progresses, Guo Jing visits Peach Blossom Island with his master Hong Qigong to compete for Huang Rong's hand-in-marriage against Ouyang Ke, Ouyang Feng's nephew.
-Guo Jing also meets Zhou Botong, who has been in a 15-year-long conflict with Huang Yaoshi over the Nine Yin Manual.
+Guo Jing also meets Zhou Botong, who has been in a 15-year conflict with Huang Yaoshi over the Jiuyin Zhenjing.
 Huang Yaoshi sets a series of tests for Guo Jing and Ouyang Ke.
-Guo Jing wins, much to Huang Yaoshi's chagrin because he dislikes Guo Jing, who is slow in learning and appears dumb.
-However, he ultimately gives his blessings to his daughter and Guo Jing after Guo Jing proves his worth and shows that he truly loves Huang Rong.
+Guo Jing wins, much to Huang Yaoshi's chagrin because he dislikes Guo Jing, who is a slow learner.
+However, he ultimately gives his blessings to his daughter and Guo Jing after the boy proves his worth and shows that he truly loves Huang Rong.

-The Return of the Condor Heroes

-Huang Yaoshi makes several brief appearances in the sequel.
-He rescues Cheng Ying from Li Mochou and accepts the child as his apprentice.
-He also develops a special bond with Yang Guo, the protagonist, as both of them share the same distaste for the social norms of their time, and he teaches Yang Guo two of his most powerful skills.
+Huang Yaoshi makes brief appearances in the sequel.
+He rescues Cheng Ying from Li Mochou and takes the girl as his apprentice.
+He also develops a special bond with Yang Guo, the protagonist, as they share the same distaste for the social norms of their time, and he teaches Yang Guo two of his most powerful skills.
 Huang Yaoshi also joins his daughter and son-in-law in defending the city of Xiangyang from Mongol invaders.
-At the end of the novel, he retains his position as the "Eastern Heretic" of the new Five Greats.
+At the end of the novel, he retains his position as the "Eastern Heretic" of the new "Five Greats".

-Skills

-Unlike most of the other top-level masters in his era, Huang Yaoshi has a wide variety of martial skills, reflecting his eclectic approach to combat.
+Martial arts and skills